datacarpentry/astronomy-python/episodes/06-photo.md

 By selecting stars in the shaded area, we can further distinguish the main sequence of GD-1 from mostly younger background stars.

-## Outline
+> ## Outline

-Here are the steps in this notebook:
+>

-1. We'll reload the data from the previous notebook and make a color-magnitude diagram.
+> 1. We'll reload the data from the previous notebook and make a
+> color-magnitude diagram.
+>

-2. We'll use an isochrone computed by MIST to specify a polygonal region in the color-magnitude diagram and select the stars inside it.
+> 2. We'll use an isochrone computed by MIST to specify a polygonal

-After completing this lesson, you should be able to

-* Use Matplotlib to specify a `Polygon` and determine which points fall inside it.

-* Use Pandas to merge data from multiple `DataFrames`, much like a database `JOIN` operation.
+> region in the color-magnitude diagram and select the stars inside it.
+{: .checklist}

 ## Reload the data